The start of the Iraq War 20 years later in photos

 Marwan Ibrahim/AFP via Getty Images

-July 23, 2010: Smoke billows from a burning car in the northern Iraqi city of Kirkuk following a blast which seriously wounded the city's police chief Borhan Habib Tayeb and killed his son.
+July 23, 2010: Smoke billows from a burning car in the northern Iraqi city of Kirkuk following a blast that seriously wounded the city's police chief, Borhan Habib Tayeb, and killed his son.

 / Kahlil Al-Murshidi/AFP via Getty Images